awsdocs/aws-doc-sdk-examples/go/s3/README.md

 ### DeleteObject/DeleteObject.go

-This example deletes an item from a bucket.
+This example deletes an item from an Amazon S3 bucket.

 `go run DeleteObject -b BUCKET -i ITEM`